-If you are a student in middle school, high school or college interested in volunteering during the Library’s Summer Reading Program (June 10 – August 10), please fill out a Summer Volunteer Application.
-These forms are available at the Main Circulation Desk, Youth Services Desk, Adult Services Desk or you may print out an application (here).
-Completed applications should be returned to the Youth Services Department.
+If you are a student in middle school, high school or college interested in volunteering during the Library’s Summer Reading Program (June 9 – August 9), please fill out a Summer Volunteer Application.
+These forms will be available online or at the Main Circulation Desk, Youth Services Desk, and Adult Services Desk beginning May 1.

 Volunteers, ages 14 and up, interested in volunteering at the Library on an ongoing basis are asked to complete our standard volunteer application.
 These forms are available at the main Circulation Desk or you may print out an application (here).
 Completed applications should be returned to the Human Resources Administrator.

 What is the history of the Carol Stream Public